bhishanpdl/Project_Fraud_Detection/README_detailed.md

 # Get to know with the data (EDA)

 ## Class Balance
 As we read in the description our dataset is heavily imbalanced.
-There are about 2 fruads in 1000 transactions.
+There are about 2 frauds in 1000 transactions.
 ![](reports/figures/class_balance_donut_plot.png)

 If we run classification models (e.g. Logistic regression, Random Forest Regressor) they will wrongly classify all the cases as non-frauds and get accuracy of 99% but will fail to classify correctly any of the fraud cases.

 We have two choices here, either undersample the data or over-sample the data.
 Most common method is undersampling.
 It makes the model run fast but at the cost of losing lots of lots of data points.
-Here in this project, if we undersmap the data, we will get 492 fraud cases.
+Here in this project, if we undersample the data, we will get 492 fraud cases.
 If we just take random sample of another 492 non-frauds our data will have roughly 1000 samples.
 Note that previously we had 285,000 samples.

 Another way of dealing with imbalanced dataset is oversampling.
 One of the popular over-sampling method is called SMOTE (Synthetically Modified Oversampling Technique).